Enterprise JFrog CLI Configuration Reference

 Configuration Directory Structure

 The default configuration directory is ~/.jfrog/.
-The location can be changed with the JFROG_CLI_HOME_DIR environment variable.
+You can change the location with the JFROG_CLI_HOME_DIR environment variable.
 Inside this directory you find:

-• config β€” Server configurations and credentials (JSON format)
+• jfrog-cli.conf.v6 β€” Server configurations and credentials (JSON)

 • Cached data for plugins and dependencies